yulicai/Word-Land/README.md

 - Using [Gensim a python library](https://radimrehurek.com/gensim/index.html), for semantics analysation on python to transform our text into word vectors.

 - Using **t-SNE**("tee-s-nee") a popular method to do dimensionality reduction for high-dimensional data to reduce the dimensions of our word vectors into 2 or 3 dimensions for us to visualize it.
-In this case we are using [t-SNE from scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) to do the reduction
+In this case we are using [t-SNE from scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) to do this reduction

+#### 2.2.1 Python environment setup
-**Python environment setup** We are using python2 in this case
+We are using python2 in this case

-Check your python version
+##### Check your python version

 ```
 python -V
 ```

+#####Install pip
-Install pip, pip is a tool to install python library.
+pip is a tool to install python library.
 You can either follow the [install guide here](https://pip.pypa.io/en/stable/installing/)
 Or if you are on MacOS, open terminal, using commend line
 ```
 sudo easy_install pip